-TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.
+TIP: Here, you must provide the Admin Username and password specified while installing the Server.

-Step 1: Creating Source Definition
+Step 1: Create Source Definition

-Step 2: Creating Target Definition
+Step 2: Creating a Target Definition for Joiner

-Step 3: Creating Mapping
+Step 3: Create Joiner Transformation in Informatica Mapping

-TIP: Please refer Informatica Mapping article to understand the steps involved in creating Mapping.
+TIP: Please refer Mapping article to understand the steps involved in creating Mapping.

-Next, Drag and drop the Employee and Department source definitions from Sources folder to the mapping designer.
+Next, Drag and drop the Employee and Department source definitions from the Sources folder to the mapping designer.
 Once you drag the source, PowerCenter Designer will automatically create the default transformation called source qualifier.